Katerina Kechris: Education

 and completed a Ph.D. in statistics at the University of California, Berkeley in 2003.
 Her dissertation, supervised by Peter J. Bickel, was Statistical Methods for Discovering Features in Molecular Sequences.
 Before joining the Colorado School of Public Health, she did postdoctoral research with Hao Li at the University of California, San Francisco.

 Recognition

-Kechris was elected regional president for the Western North American Region of the International Biometric Society in 2018.
+Kechris was elected regional president for the Western North American Region of the International Biometric Society for 2019.

 She was selected to become a Fellow of the American Statistical Association in 2019, "for contributions to high-dimensional biological data analysis, team science and training and mentoring of students".
+She served as Section Chair for the ASA Section on Statistics and Genomics and Genetics in 2021.